 I signed up for the Montgomery GI Bill (MGIB) when I enlisted in the military.
-Like many military members and veterans, I haven’t had the chance to use all of my MGIB benefits yet.
-Part of the reason is because the military has a generous Tuition Assistance (TA) program.
-I completed a year of college before I enlisted and I used Tuition Assistance to complete my bachelor’s degree while I was on active duty.
-The only time I touched my GI Bill was to get a top up when I started a Master’s Program (TA only covers up to a certain dollar limit per semester hour and the Master’s classes exceeded that limit).
-So it was GI Bill to the rescue!
+Like many military members and veterans, I haven’t had the chance to use all my MGIB benefits yet.
+Part of the reason is because the military has a generous tuition assistance (TA) program.
+I completed a year of college before I enlisted, and I used TA to complete my bachelor’s degree while I was on active duty.
+The only time I touched my GI Bill was to get a top up when I started a master’s program (TA only covers up to a certain dollar limit per semester hour, and the master’s classes exceeded that limit).
+So it was the GI Bill to the rescue!

 What Happens if You Don’t Use Your GI Bill Benefits?

-If you aren’t eligible for the Post-9/11 GI Bill and your 10 year time limit has already passed, then you may be out of luck.
-I’m coming up on 4 years since I separated from the USAF, so I need to start making plans if I want to use my GI Bill benefits.
+If you aren’t eligible for the Post-9/11 GI Bill and your 10-year time limit has already passed, then you may be out of luck.
+I’m coming up on four years since I separated from the USAF, so I need to start making plans if I want to use my GI Bill benefits.

 Can You Get a Montgomery GI Bill Refund?

 We frequently receive several common questions about GI Bill benefits – primarily about losing GI Bill benefits, transferring GI Bill benefits and getting a refund for GI Bill benefits if the benefits are not used.
 In most cases, the answer is no, you cannot get a refund for your GI Bill.
 But some veterans may be eligible to receive a Montgomery GI Bill refund once they have used their entire Post-9/11 GI Bill benefit.

 The Montgomery GI Bill usually works like this: You have one chance to buy into the MGIB when you join the military service.